SPF-OST/optihood/docs/guide/energy_system_component_models.rst

       :width: 800
       :alt: HP_table5

-Other energy systems
+Solar thermal collector
 --------------------

+A module to calculate the usable heat of a flat plate collector is described in details in

-Solar thermal collectors and PV modules production profiles are pre-calculated before the optimization.
+and PV modules production profiles are pre-calculated before the optimization.
 For batteries, a simple model is used that accounts for fixed charging and discharging efficiencies and a loss parameter.
 For thermal storages, a stratified thermal storage model with two temperature zones is used.